Learn the basics of TV packages including equipment, bundles, connecting to mobile devices, and comparing and switching providers.

 To do this you need a broadband connection, and you'll have to download the appropriate app to your mobile device.

-This software typically includes a guide for scheduling TV shows to record in advance using the internet.
+This will typically include a guide for scheduling and recording TV shows in advance.

 These services come as part of your digital TV package, and will require a pre-existing subscription.